Dental Implant Surgery in Windsor, CA

-Dental implant surgery performed at our Windsor, CA, office can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
+It can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
 If a patient has waited to address missing teeth and experienced some jaw atrophy (shrinkage), he or she may require a bone graft before receiving implants.
-Or, if gum disease or tooth decay are present, these must be resolved before moving ahead with surgery.
+Preferentially, if gum disease or tooth decay is present, these must be resolved before moving ahead with the dental implant surgery.
 You can depend on our doctors to recommend the best course of treatment for your needs.

 Surgery involves placing the implant into the jawbone to replace a lost tooth root.

 Prior to any implant surgery, our dentists use digital imaging technology to assess jaw bone density and determine the best positions for the implants.
 Traditional dental implants require uncompromised bone density for support.
 The images of your jaw can reveal any need for bone grafting, which can be completed several months prior to implants surgery.

 At Windsor Dental Group our sole goal is to provide patients with a prompt and effective solution to their oral health needs.

 Traditional dental implants are embedded in the jawbone within the socket of a missing tooth.
 Once in place, the gums are sutured closed to facilitate the fusion of the implant to the jaw, a process that typically takes about three to six months.
 Once we confirm that this process is complete, a second surgery takes place.
 The gums are incised to expose the implant, and an abutment is attached.
 The gums are once again sutured closed in a way that leaves the abutment piece exposed above the gumline.
 Once the gums have healed, your dentist will take impressions of the abutment and any surrounding teeth to guide the fabrication of your restorations.